ledongthuc/goterators/README.md

 ![goterators-Flat](https://user-images.githubusercontent.com/1828895/147876403-25e84044-d761-45b7-b126-6ad8a7c5a4d1.png)

- - Flat function return new array with all sub-array elements concatenated with 1 level depth.
+ - Flat returns a new array with all sub-array elements concatenated with 1 level depth.

 ```go
 output := Flat([][]int{{1,2}, {3}}) // output = {1,2,3}